 Advertises year placements, summer internships, part time work in career settings, volunteering and other work experience vacancies for undergraduates and postgraduates online.
-Just select "Placement", "Summer Internship", "Work experience", or "Volunteering", when you search for vacancies.
+Just select "Placement", "Summer Internship", "Work experience", "Graduate internship", "UKTI opportunity" (an opportunity overseas with a UK company, sourced by UK Trade & Industry) or "Volunteering", when you search for vacancies.
 View vacancies.

 Produces handouts on how to find work in different sectors including theatre, arts, environment and geography, engineering, health and sports.

 Offers support with CVs, application forms and interview skills, as well as advice sessions with Careers Advisers, and drop-in sessions with a College Internship Officer.

 Provides work experience bursaries for students seeking work experience in low paid or unpaid sectors.